deneth-weerasinghe/PHYS281_Simulation-Project/README.md

 ### data_files
 Subdirectory for storing all data files containing generated data from various simulations.
 ### out
-Output subdirectory for LaTex
+Output subdirectory for LaTex and BibTex.
-###### report.pdf
-The report detailing and documenting the results and process of the simulation, as well as references.
 ### simulations
 Simulation files that generate data and then save them as binary numpy files for later use.
 ###### compare_methods.py